yaya2devops/xpindacloud/First_InternReport/README.md

 - Consider [this file](aide-memoire_Latex.pdf) to learn about its syntax

-The main file is where you should place your first focus page orders and call external tex files.
+The main file is where you should place your first focus: page-order & calling external tex files.

 ```
 .LATEX_PROJECT